 Each employee will be responsible for reporting any observations of impairment.
 Every employee who observes or has knowledge of another employee in an impaired state or who presents a hazard to the safety and welfare of others should promptly report the issue to his or her immediate supervisor.
-(Reporting can occur via an anonymous whistleblower anonymous form.
-See Enforcement below.)

-Employees are subject to testing based on (but not limited to) reports and observations by at least two members of management of apparent workplace use, possession, or impairment.
+Employees are subject to testing based on (but not limited to) observations by at least two members of management of apparent workplace use, possession or impairment.
 The Human Resources department (HR) should be consulted before any employee is sent to a facility for testing.
 Management must use the Reasonable Suspicion Observation Checklist to document specific observations and behaviors that create a reasonable suspicion that an employee is under the influence.
 Examples include:

-- Odors (including the smell of alcohol) - Movements (unsteady, fidgety, dizzy) - Eyes (dilated, constricted, or watery eyes or involuntary eye movements) - Face (flushed, sweating, confused or blank look) - Speech (slurred, slow, distracted mid-thought, inability to verbalize thoughts) - Emotions (argumentative, agitated, irritable, drowsy) - Actions (yawning, twitching) - Inactions (sleeping, unconscious, no reaction to questions)
+- Odors (including the smell of alcohol). - Movements (unsteady, fidgety, dizzy). - Eyes (dilated, constricted or watery eyes, or involuntary eye movements). - Face (flushed, sweating, confused or blank look). - Speech (slurred, slow, distracted mid-thought, inability to verbalize thoughts). - Emotions (argumentative, agitated, irritable, drowsy). - Actions (yawning, twitching). - Inactions (sleeping, unconscious, no reaction to questions).

 When reasonable suspicion testing is warranted, both management and HR will meet with the employee to explain the observations and the requirement to undergo a drug and/or alcohol test within two hours.
-If the employee is to be tested for the presence of marijuana, IHLS will give the employee the opportunity to contest the basis of the determination that the employee is under the influence of cannabis or impaired by cannabis before being subjected to testing.
+If the employee is to be tested for the presence of marijuana, the IHLS will give the employee the opportunity to contest the basis of the determination that he is under the influence of cannabis or impaired by cannabis before being subjected to testing.

 Refusal by an employee to undergo testing when directed to do so by management will be treated as a positive drug test result and will result in disciplinary action up to and including termination of employment.